 There is much public debate about the merits of each type of learning.
 Welsh Government guidance is clear that accountability for distance/remote learning rests with individual schools.
 Therefore, our decision on the approved approach to distance learning has been made in light of this independent guidance.

-During the autumn term, as indicated in the 'Restart; Refresh; Recover' Guide, synchronous sessions would only take place predominantly in sixth form classes and, in GCSE lessons, where a teacher felt this approach was necessary.
-From January 2021, in light of revised guidance from Welsh Government, the school will expand these opportunities for all year groups.
-The school will aim to provide all year groups will synchronous or ‘live-streaming’ experiences on a regular basis.
-The ambition of the school is that students can expect, on average, to receive one synchronous session per day (as part of a three-period day).
+In line with the revised guidance from Welsh Government in 2021, the school will aim to provide all year groups with synchronous ‘live’ lessons on a regular basis.
+The ambition of the school is that students can expect, on average, three synchronous sessions per day (as part of a six-period day).
 This balance is designed to support student engagement.